What Are Diabetic Wounds?

 Support Tissue Regeneration and Collagen Production

 Wound healing requires more than just stopping an infection—it also involves rebuilding healthy tissue.
 HBOT promotes angiogenesis, or the formation of new blood vessels, and encourages collagen growth, a key building block in wound repair.
 With regular HBOT sessions, your body can regenerate tissue more effectively, helping wounds close faster and heal more completely.
 This is especially important for diabetic patients, whose healing process may be delayed.
+Contact our office for customized diabetic ulcer treatment in San Francisco today.

 Reduce the Risk of Amputation